 I’m not sure if it was adrenal fatigue or hormonal issues after baby number five, but I found myself not able to sleep for three full days.

 Day or night I couldn’t drop into dreamland.
-I actually begged my husband to take me into my doctor.
+I actually begged my husband to take me to my doctor.

 I left with a prescription and knew without a doubt my zzz’s were on their way.